 - Bake for 10 minutes.
 Then, bake for another 5-10 minutes, or until crispy.

-How To Store This Vegan Butternut Squash Soup Recipe
+Store and reheat Vegan Butternut Squash Soup

 You can keep this soup in an airtight container in the fridge for up to 5 days.